chinedufn/dipa/README.md

 }
 ```

-This approach would reduce your changed value payload from 17 bytes down to just 1.
+This approach would reduce hair length delta from 17 bytes down to just a single byte.

 \* - _17, not 16, since integers larger than `u8/i8` are wrapped in `Option` by their default `DiffPatch` implementation.
 This optimizes for the case when the integer does not change since `None` serializes to 1 byte._